quasarstream/PHP-FFmpeg-video-streaming/README.md

 To see more examples, visit the **[PHP-FFMpeg Documentation](https://github.com/PHP-FFMpeg/PHP-FFMpeg)**  page.

 ## Asynchronous Task Execution
-Packaging process will may take a while and it is recommended to run it in the background(or in a cloud e.g. Google Cloud).
-There are some libraries that you can use.
+Packaging process might take a while and it is recommended to run it in the background(or in a cloud e.g. AWS).
+There are some libraries that you can use for this use case.
 - **[Symphony(The Console Component)](https://github.com/symfony/console):** You can use this library to create command-line commands.
 Your console commands can be used for any recurring task, such as cronjobs, imports, or other batch jobs.
 [Learn more](https://symfony.com/doc/current/components/console.html#learn-more)

 - **[Laravel(Queues)](https://github.com/illuminate/queue):** If you are using Laravel for development, Laravel Queues is a wonderful tool for this use case.
 It allows you to create a job and dispatch it.
-[Learn more](https://laravel.com/docs/6.0/queues)
+[Learn more](https://laravel.com/docs/7.x/queues)

-- **[Google Cloud Tasks](https://github.com/googleapis/google-cloud-php-tasks):** Google Cloud Tasks is a fully managed service that allows you to manage the execution, dispatch, and delivery of a large number of distributed tasks.
-You can asynchronously perform work outside of a user request.
-[Learn more](https://cloud.google.com/tasks/)

-**NOTE:** It is not necessary to use these libraries.
-It is just a suggestion.
-You can also create a script to create packaged video files and run a job in the cron job.
+**NOTE:** You can also create a script to create packaged video files and create your own crontab file to run the script.

 ## Several Open Source Players
 You can use these libraries to play your streams.